faisal46/wp-coming-soon-theme/README.md

-# wp-comming-soon-theme
+# WordPress Comming Soon Theme Developments (theme_dev4)
-This is WordPress Comming soon template.
+This is a HTML comming soon template convert to WordPress theme development.